DependableSystemsLab/specguard/drone/README.md

 # SpecGuard: Drone

-We integrate PX4 autopilot with Microsoft AirSim o train Deep-RL recovery control policy for drones.
+We integrate PX4 autopilot with Microsoft AirSim to train Deep-RL recovery control policy for drones.

 ## Installation and Setup